Â鶹ԭ´´

-American International Group CEO Peter Zaffino said he expects the reinsurance market to remain above losses generated by the frequency and severity of natural catastrophes.
+American International Group CEO Peter Zaffino said he expects the reinsurance market’s attachment points to remain on top of losses generated by the frequency and severity of natural catastrophes.

 Losses will instead continue to be absorbed by primary insurance companies, he told analysts during an earnings call Tuesday.